Issue Briefs

 In recent years a number of organizations have examined the idea of receiving channels "a la carte" - priced and ordered individually rather than from a selected bundle - and have found serious flaws in that suggestion.

-Under an a la carte system, consumers who now pay $60 per month for expanded basic cable service that provides more than 100 channels, may need to pay the same $60 for a fraction of the channels they currently receive.
-Such a scenario would literally turn back the clock on one of the nation’s most technologically-advanced industries and programming diversity that deregulation has fostered.
+Under an a la carte system, consumers who now pay around $60 per month for expanded digital video service that provides more than 150 channels may need to pay the same $60 for a fraction of the channels they currently receive.
+Such a scenario would literally turn back the clock on one of the nation's most technologically-advanced industries and programming diversity that deregulation has fostered.

 Various independent studies have found that a "pay per channel" mechanism could "result in higher per channel rates," and that consumers "would likely face an increase... of between 14 percent and 30 percent."
 Independent financial analysts at Bear Stearns echoed the conclusion, finding that prices would rise for consumers electing more than six channels.
 Booz Allen Hamilton, in a study conducted for the industry, also declared consumers the loser in a per-channel charge world.

 Some claim per-channel charge regulations would be a good antidote to the "skyrocketing" cable prices since the Telecommunications Act of 1996.
-The argument is off the mark.
-In fact, consumers are getting a much richer cable product since then, as cable has added hundreds of new channels.
-Also, when inflation is accounted for, the price per channel - a more honest measure of cable pricing - decreased from 1997 to 2002, according to a study commissioned by Comcast.
+This argument is off the mark.
+In fact, consumers are getting a significantly expanded, richer product since then, as cable has added hundreds of new channels.
+Also, when inflation is accounted for, the price per channel - a more honest measure of cable pricing - decreased over a recent five-year period, according to an industry study.

 A la carte proponents claim that the pay-per-channel proposal is gaining steam among a chorus of civic organizations.
 Just the opposite is true.
-More than a hundred organizations on the political left and political right - ranging from economic conservatives such as Americans for Tax Reform and the Cato Institute to the vanguard of the civil-rights community, such as the NAACP, the National Urban League, the League of United Latin American Citizens, and the National Asian Pacific American Legal Consortium - have announced their opposition to the proposal.
+More than a hundred organizations on the political left and political right - including the NAACP, Americans for Tax Reform, Cato Institute, National Urban League, League of United Latin American Citizens, and National Asian Pacific American Legal Consortium, have announced their opposition to the proposal.

-- Because a la carte would reduce advertising revenues and increase marketing costs for many program networks, it would significantly increase subscriber fees and/or reduce the quality and quantity of available program networks.
+- Because a la carte would reduce advertising revenues (which are based on the number of prospective viewers) and increase marketing costs for many program networks, cable networks would have no choice but to significantly increase subscriber fees and/or reduce the quality and quantity of their programming.
+Some program networks, especially those targeting niche audiences, would not survive.

-- A la carte would fundamentally alter the way people enjoy television.
-The promise of cable from the beginning has been to give viewers a broad array of viewing options.
-A la carte would destroy that model, forcing viewers to lock in their choices in advance, and depriving them of the ability to easily explore new shows and networks.
+- A la carte would fundamentally limit the way that people enjoy television.
+The benefit of cable is to provide consumers with a broad array of viewing options in a readily accessible fashion.
+These options accommodate a variety of tastes by different members of a household as well as changes in people's tastes.
+A la carte would destroy that model, forcing viewers to lock in their programming choices in advance, and depriving them of the ability to easily explore new shows and networks.

 The marketplace is working.
 We don't need a U.S. Department of Television.
 The marketplace in which cable, satellite, broadcasters and others vigorously compete for customers and viewers should decide video offerings, not mandates.